Apple’s fixed a lot of iOS 11 beta problems but its latest beta, iOS 11 beta 6 (beta 5 for public beta users), is causing problems for some testers.

 The iOS 11 beta lets you try out new features but it also helps Apple improve the software ahead of the release in the fall.

 Your beta testing could prevent a major problem or a minor bug from appearing in the final iOS 11 release for your device.

 If you're sick and tired of running into problems with iOS updates, do something about it.
 Download the iOS 11 beta and hunt for bugs.

-If you find something, make sure you report it to Apple.
+If you find something lurking in the latest iOS 11 beta, make sure you report it to Apple.